-- If MiscSelect[0] = 1 and MiscMask[0] = 1, the enclave can only be loaded on SGX 2.0 platform. - If MiscSelect[0] = 0, the enclave can be loaded on SGX 1.0 and SGX 2.0 platforms.
+- If MiscSelect[0] = 1, the enclave can only be loaded on SGX 2.0 platform. - If MiscSelect[0] = 0, the enclave can be loaded on SGX 1.0 and 2.0 platform

 ReservedMemMinSize, ReservedMemMaxSize and ReservedMemIn-itSize can be used to configure a reserved memory area for an enclave.
 By default, an enclave has no reserved memory.
 You can add a reserved memory area by specifying these fields in the enclave's configuration file.
 The reserved memory area will be added at the end of the enclave at the loading time and can be used at the runtime.